-What are the Best Mutual Funds to Invest in India?
+What are the Best Mutual Funds in India?

 Mutual funds effectively invest in the capital markets, combining equity, debt, and hybrid funds.
 However, identifying the right mutual funds can be challenging.
 This article aims to list the best mutual funds in equity, debt, and hybrid categories based on their 3-year average annual rolling returns.
 It will also explore the features, factors, and how to invest in these top mutual funds in India.